 This was a multi-year endeavor and NeighborWorks Badgerland began work January 1, 2011 with the establishment of a steering committee.
-By the end of the 2012 program year, the steering committee hired a full time staff person, found office space, began their first two housing rehabilitation projects, worked with two established neighborhood associations and assisted three additional neighborhoods with starting associations, implemented a Good NEIGHBOR Grant Program that assisted 36 property owners with grants for exterior improvements, assisted 179 first time homebuyers with their eHome program and assisted with multiple neighborhood events/projects.
+By the end of the 2013 program year, NeighborWorks completed the rehab of their first home which was sold to a first time homebuyer, and began work on their first rental rehabilitation project, worked with two established neighborhood associations and assisted three additional neighborhoods with starting associations, implemented a Good NEIGHBOR Grant Program that assisted 13 property owners with grants for exterior improvements, assisted 10 first time homebuyers with their eHome program and assisted with multiple neighborhood events/projects.